Matrix denoising for weighted loss functions and heterogeneous signals: Numerical results

-For each draw of this data, we apply three denoising schemes: Algorithm \ref{alg-hetero} with the true covariances $\S$ and $\T$; Algorithm \ref{alg-hetero} with estimated covariances $\what \S$ and $\what \T$, estimated using the method described in Proposition \ref{prop-estimating}; and OptShrink \cite{nadakuditi2014optshrink}, which is optimal singular value shrinkage without whitening.
-The experiment is repeated $50$ times for each value of $\kappa$, and the errors averaged over these $50$ runs.
+For specified $\kappa \ge 1$, we generate row and column diagonal covariance matrices $\S$ and $\T$, each with eigenvalues linearly spaced between $1/\kappa$ and $1$.
+The noise matrix is $\S^{1/2} \G \T^{1/2}$, where $\G$ has iid Gaussian entries with variance $1/n$.
+We apply three denoising schemes: Algorithm \ref{alg-hetero} with the true $\S$ and $\T$; Algorithm \ref{alg-hetero} with $\S$ and $\T$ estimated using the method described in Proposition \ref{prop-estimating}; and OptShrink \cite{nadakuditi2014optshrink}.
+The experiment is repeated $50$ times for each value of $\kappa$.

-Figure \ref{fig-heter} shows the the average relative errors of each scheme as a function of the condition number $\kappa$.
-For the covariances $\S$ and $\T$ generated with equispaced values between $1/\kappa$ and $1$, the condition number $\kappa$ is an increasing function of the parameter $\tau$ introduced in Section \ref{sec-snr}.
-Consequently, Proposition \ref{prop-snr} suggests that whitening should improve the signal-to-noise ratio of the matrix, and that the improvement should increase as $\kappa$ grows.
+Figure \ref{fig-heter} shows the $\log_2$ mean relative errors of each method as a function of $\log_2(\kappa)$.
+For this model of $\S$ and $\T$, the condition number $\kappa$ is an increasing function of the parameter $\tau$ from Section \ref{sec-snr}.
+Consequently, Proposition \ref{prop-snr} suggests that whitening will improve the matrix SNR, and that the improvement should increase as $\kappa$ grows.
 This is precisely what Figure \ref{fig-heter} demonstrates; optimal spectral denoising with whitening by $\S$ and $\T$ does indeed outperform OptShrink, and the performance gap grows with $\kappa$.
-When the estimated covariances $\what \S$ and $\what \T$ are used in place of the true ones, the performance is degraded, but still outperforms OptShrink when $\kappa$ is large.
+Using the estimated covariances, the performance is degraded but still outperforms OptShrink when $\kappa$ is large.